 What are philosophical practitioners?
 How precisely are philosophical and psychological counseling related?
 Are they the same thing?
 Different?
 Do they utilize the same techniques or serve the same purposes?
-Following is the NPCA’s position on these and related questions.
+Following is an article on philosophical practice that appeared in Psychology Today in March 2019 and the NPCA’s position on these and related questions.

 What are philosophical practitioners?

 The NPCA recognizes two kinds of philosophical practitioners in the field of philosophical counseling: (1) philosophical counselors and (2) philosophical consultants.
 For details on the distinction and scope of practice, visit our practice areas/boundaries page.